jqk/vssetup-cleaner/readme.md

       The second one defines whether to statistic the directory of obsolete packages or not.
       't' is true, 'f' is false.

-  -tt: default option, can be omitted. show only and statistic the result.
+  -tt: Default option, can be omitted.
+Display obsolete packages and their summary.
-  -tf: show only but not statistic the result.
+  -tf: Display obsolete packages only.
-  -ft: clean and statistic the result.
+  -ft: Clean obsolete packages and display their summary.
-  -ff: clean but not to statistic the result.
+  -ff: Clean obsolete packages only.

   otherwise: show this help.
 ```